 Refinishing is generally more DIY-friendly because the jobs don’t involve structural changes.
 If you have the time and skills, you can at least handle the job yourself.

-Remember, though, that for anything to do with electricity, such as adding a new outlet, you’ll need the proper permits as well as the right set of skills.
+Remember, though, that for anything to do with electricity, such as adding a new outlet, or with plumbing or HVAC, you’ll need the proper permits as well as the right set of skills.
 So, for anything other than the basics like hanging drywall and painting, you’re still better off hiring a contractor to finish your basement.